Welsh Legends: Tom Pryce

 Pryce’s place in the Shadow team was taken by Australian Alan Jones, who would go on to become the 1980 World Champion with the Williams team.
 It is more than feasible that Pryce would have gone on to become equally as successful given his widely recognised talents, marking him out as one of our undoubted Welsh legends.

-When you stay at one of our North Wales holiday parks, we’d recommend heading up to Pryce’s home town of Ruthin and visiting the memorial at the centre of the town, which was unveiled in 2009 to commemorate a driver who could quite feasibly have gone on to become the only Welshman ever to win the Formula 1 World Championship.
+When you stay at one of our North Wales holiday parks, we’d recommend heading up to the nearby town of Ruthin in Pryce’s native Denbigh district and visiting the memorial at the centre of the town, which was unveiled in 2009 to commemorate a driver who could quite feasibly have gone on to become the only Welshman ever to win the Formula 1 World Championship.

 Check out the Tom Pryce Memorial the next time you are in the region.
 You can book a holiday in North Wales with Darwin Escapes online, and also look into holiday home ownership in North Wales at our four 5 star holiday parks in the region.